Tip #1: Getting Good Sleep

 Education and risk modification are also important components of the fall prevention plan.
 Education involves providing patients with tips and guidance to prevent falls, such as avoiding rapid standing and position change, lighting up the surrounding, and avoiding environmental hazards.
 Risk modification, on the other hand, involves tailoring a strategic plan for each individual patient to address their specific risk factors.

 Ultimately, fall prevention should be a frequent topic of discussion among senior patients and their medical providers.
-When patients are aware of the risks and consequences of falling they work more diligently with their medical providers to come up with strategic plans to mitigate falls and prevent mechanical injuries.
+When patients are aware of the risks and consequences of falling, they work more diligently with their medical providers to come up with strategic plans to mitigate falls and prevent mechanical injuries.